 Posters, Flyers, and Brochures:

-The Third Floor is designated as a “quieter” study space.
+The Lower Level and Third Floor are designated as “quieter” study spaces.
 Silence is not required, but users should work quietly.
 Conversation should be limited.
 Headphones must be used for media listening, and cell phone conversations should be conducted in stairwells or study rooms.

 The Library encourages all users to pay close attention to personal property and belongings.
 The Library is not responsible for lost or stolen items, and Library staff cannot assume responsibility for securing or monitoring personal property or belongings.